Fluorescent Signals

 About The Hidden Life of Plants

 These images show the fluorescence plants emit when under stressful conditions.
-In my "botanical torture chamber" I exposed dozens of plants to toxics or other stress inducers, like chlorine, boiling water, hydrochloric acid, bleach, vinegar, and fire.
+In my "botanical torture chamber" I exposed dozens of plants to toxins or other stressors, like chlorine, boiling water, hydrochloric acid, bleach, vinegar, and fire.

 ↪︎ #04 - Fire, Flame Nettle, 2017